Hurricane Isaias lashes Bahamas while Florida battens down

 “Our sites, because they’re outdoors with tents, if it were to get 40-, 50-mile-per-hour winds, it would just collapse,” he said.
 “Safety is paramount for that.”

-Miami’s mayor said that social-distancing measures prompted by COVID-19 meant each person in shelters needed to have 40 square feet and no more cafeteria-style dining would be allowed.
-People who are infected with the new coronavirus and need to evacuate will be isolated in classrooms separate them from the general population, Giménez said.
+Miami’s mayor said that social-distancing measures prompted by COVID-19 meant each person in shelters needed to have 40 square feet (3.7 square meters) and no more cafeteria-style dining would be allowed.
+People who are infected with the new coronavirus and need to evacuate will be isolated in classrooms separate them from the general population, Gimenez said.

 In Daytona Beach and Polk County, authorities distributed sandbags and other officials advised people to have emergency provisions at home sufficient for three to seven days.